Siraj-Qazi/expression-validity-analyzer/README.md

 # expression-validity-analyzer
-A Stack-based algebraic expression validity analyzer in C++
+A Stack-based algebraic expression validity analyzer and infix to postfix converter in C++